 Tranferring Data

-There are several recommended approaches for transferring data to and from the Mantis file system.
+There are several recommended approaches for transferring data to and from the UConn Health HPC file system.

-Each are most suitable for different situations.
+Each is most suitable for different situations.
 We explain the usage of each tool below.

 Secure Copy